-Jo Davies is the rhythmic foundation of FiddleBop, the rock on which we're built.
-She is the band's powerhouse, our very own rhythmic rocket, with her nylon-string acoustic rhythm guitar playing.
-There is more than a dash of fiery flamenco duende about Jo's playing!
-And Jo sings too, both solo and in harmony with Dave.
+Joanna Davies is the rhythmic foundation of FiddleBop, the rock on which we're built.
+She is the band's powerhouse, our very own rhythmic rocket.
+For sure, Jo puts the zing in "Gypsy jazz: re-imagined"!
+Her nylon-string acoustic rhythm guitar playing brings more than a dash of fiery flamenco duende to FiddleBop's sound!
+And Jo sings too, both solo and in harmony.

-Jo has also participated in more experimental musical projects, one of which was 'The Gig For The Curious' fronted by the amazing John Cunningham, and supported by other fine musicians such as jazz drummer, the late Steve Harris.
+Around this time, Jo also participated in more experimental musical projects.
+One of which was 'The Gig For The Curious', fronted by John Cunningham; this included other fine musicians such as jazz drummer, the late Steve Harris.

+Then in 2003, Jo met Dave, and they began playing Gypsy jazz together.
 FiddleBop brings together Jo's love of jazz and her strong rhythmic sense.
-She favours a classical, nylon-strung ('Spanish') guitar, played with the fingers rather than with a plectrum or pick.
+She now favours a classical, nylon-strung ('Spanish') acoustic guitar, played with her fingers rather than with a plectrum or pick.
 Which can be tough on the fingernails but is great for cross-rhythmic powerhouse strums and artful and sultry arpeggios...

 Life outside FiddleBop?
-Jo is a one-to-one support worker for a charity called Young Dementia UK.
-She loves walking, painting large pictures, spending time with her actor son Reuben Beau Davies, and being married to Dave.
+Before moving to Wales, Jo was a one-to-one support worker for a charity called Young Dementia UK.
+She continues to do support work.
+Jo also co-hosts the Barn Annexe, Wales, takes long walks in the glorious countryside around her mid-Wales home, talks to her two cats, paints large pictures, spends time with her actor son Reuben Beau Davies, and enjoys (well, most of the time anyway) being married to Dave.